This post may contain affiliate links. Please see my disclosure policy for details.

 The second was Valara and apparently, even though it was roaring, this was a light flow compared to monsoon season!

 If you’re looking for places to stop off for food then I would highly recommend The Clay Oven.
 This place was super clean, the food was hygienic and the toilets were lovely, if you needed a clean bathroom break!

-My driver recommended for me to try the Kerala feast which was like a thali on a banana leaf.
+My driver recommended trying the Kerala feast which was like a thali on a banana leaf.
 Eating curry on a banana leaf is traditional here so I guess it had to be done.

 When the Clay Oven said ‘feast’, I really didn’t know what I was in for!
 I was a massive plate of rice and around ten little dishes full of curry, chutney’s, dal and then there was even pudding with banana chips and a banana on the side.
 Then, to wash it all down I had a freshly squeezed pineapple juice.

-Safe to say I was so stuffed afterwards but it was incredible local and organic food.
+Safe to say I was so stuffed afterward but it was incredible local and organic food.
 The whole bill came to about 270 rupees (£3!) which was a steal.

 Places to visit in Munnar